Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Monotone Transformation

+As shown in Figure~\ref{fig:l2-vs-cosine}, the cosine distance between arbitrary vectors does not correlate with the Euclidean distance between vectors' endpoints.
+To introduce a correlation between the cosine and Euclidean distances, the transformation $f$ we apply is normalization.
+In Equation~\ref{equation:fm_cosine}, the normalization multiplier divides each of the coordinate components $a_x$, $a_y$, and $a_z$ of the vector $a$ by the vector's magnitude $\omega$.

-As depicted in Figure~\ref{fig:1}, the cosine distance between arbitrary vectors from the origin does not correlate with the Euclidean distance between their endpoints.
-However, when they are normalized, they fall on the circumference of a circle with a radius equal to the normalized length, say $R$.
-The angular distance between two vectors is the same as the angular distance between their normalized versions that fall on this circle which is the angle they make at the center.
-Let $\alpha$ be the angle between the query point $q$ and data point $b$.
-Then we would end up with the following relation between Euclidean distance and cosine/angular distance.
+When the vectors are normalized, the end points (data points) fall on the unit circle.
+The cosine distance between two vectors is the same as the cosine distance between their normalized versions.
+Let $\alpha$ be the angle between the query point $q$ and data point $a$.
+Because $q$ and $a$ are normalized, they have a unit magnitude.
+The relation between their Euclidean and cosine distances would be the following:

-In the normalized space, the shorter the Euclidean distance between the points, the closer the points on the circle, the smaller the angle they make at the center, and the longer the cosine distance between them.
-Therefore, the Cosine distance decrease as the Euclidean distance between two data points increases.
-Angular distance ordering is positively preserved by Euclidean distances while Cosine distance ordering is negatively preserved (reversed) by Euclidean distances.
-Normalizing the input space is the monotonic transformation $f_m:(a_x,a_y,a_z) \to (\frac{a_x}{\omega}, \frac{a_y}{\omega}, \frac{a_z}{\omega}, \omega=\sqrt{a_x^2,a_y^2,a_z^2})$ that let us map the cosine/angular distance ordering to $L^2$ distance.
-Figure \ref{fig:cos_redcn} shows working of cosine reduction.
+According to the above relation between the Euclidean and cosine distances in the normalized space, as the cosine distance between the vectors $q$ and $a$ increases, the angle ($\alpha$) they make at the center decreases, and so the endpoints (data points) of the vectors move closer to the circle, which makes the Euclidean distance between the endpoints smaller.
+Therefore, the cosine distance decreases as the Euclidean distance between two data points increases.
+While cosine distance ordering is negatively preserved (reversed) by Euclidean distance ordering, the Angular distance ($\alpha$) ordering, is positively preserved by Euclidean distance ordering.